| Coast Guard Class | Length | Fee |

 It is a violation of state and federal law to possess any boat from which the hull identification number or manufacturer's identification plates bearing the serial number have been removed or altered.
 Law enforcement will consider an outboard motor or motorboat without these numbers contraband and seize the property.
 Salvage or found boats, or boats with no identification markings must be reported immediately to LDWF.

-You must have your homemade boat inspected by LDWF before it’s registered and titled.
-Submit a completed registration application and notarized inspection affidavit to LDWF Headquarters either in person or by mail along with fees to register, inspect, and title the boat.
-LDWF will issue you a letter with information on how to schedule an inspection appointment.
-You must provide original receipts for building materials indicating taxes paid at the time of inspection.
+Submit a completed registration application (found on the LDWF licensing form webpage) and boat inspection application to LDWF Headquarters either in person or by mail along with fees to register, inspect, and title the boat.
+LDWF will provide instructions for scheduling an inspection.
+Original receipts indicating taxes paid on all building materials are required at the time of inspection.

 Inspection Fee: $25